radekgithub/Laravel/readme.md

 ## About

-This repository is an exercise in Laravel, a simple blog platform utilizing Laravel's native user authorization which allows to register and account, create, edit and delete posts.
+This repository is an exercise in Laravel, a simple blog platform utilizing Laravel's native user authentication which allows to register an account, create, edit and delete posts.

+Forms are created with the help of Laravel Collective package, and users are able to format post text thanks to Unisharp Laravel ckeditor package, which adds text format icons to the form text area.

+There's also an option to upload images to posts.